 If those boots are truly going to add significant value to your life experience – DO IT!
 You’re worth the self-care.
 But when they offer that second pair at ½ price, think hard before buying.
 Half price is still real money that may be better used somewhere else.

 And the financial responsibilities of parenthood are real, plus the value of education is priceless.

 - 1/3 to the past (credit card debt)

 - 1/3 to the present (date night and boots)

 - 1/3 to the future (funding college education)

 But it’s YOUR $.
 Find YOUR BALANCE.

 Tune into yourself.
-You know what it feels like to have done the right thing.
-Do what it takes to get that feeling.
+You know what it feels like when you do the right thing.
+Do what it takes to create that.
 You will feel it when you find your balance.